0x7ax/Bizness/README.md

 # Exploit | Initial foothold

-I found an exploit online that will run a command on the infected service, hoping that I can get a reverse shell back
+I found an exploit online that will run a command on the vulnerable service, hoping that I can get a reverse shell back

 I used [exploit.py](exploit.py), creds go to the owner.